Iraq: Modern Iraq

 His reign laid the foundations of modern Iraq.
 Faisal worked to establish key state institutions and fostered a sense of national identity.
 His education reforms included the founding of Ahl al-Bayt University in Baghdad, and he encouraged the migration of Syrian exiles to Iraq to serve as doctors and educators.
 Faisal also envisioned infrastructural links between Iraq, Syria, and Jordan, including plans for a railway and an oil pipeline to the Mediterranean.
 Although Faisal succeeded in securing greater autonomy for Iraq, British influence remained strong, particularly in the country's oil industry.
 In 1930, Iraq signed a treaty with Britain that gave the country a measure of political independence while maintaining British control over key aspects, including military presence and oil rights.
 By 1932, Iraq gained formal independence, becoming a member of the League of Nations.
 Faisal's reign was marked by his efforts to balance the pressures of external influence and internal demands for sovereignty.
 He was admired for his diplomatic skill and his commitment to steering Iraq towards self-determination.
 Untimely, he died from a heart attack on 8 September 1933, leaving his son Ghazi to inherit the throne.
 King Ghazi's reign was brief and turbulent, as Iraq was impacted by numerous coup attempts.
-He died in a motor accident in 1939, passing the throne to his young son, Faisal II, who ascended to the throne at just 3 years old.
+He died in a motor vehicle accident in 1939, passing the throne to his young son, Faisal II, who ascended to the throne at just 3 years old.
 Faisal II's uncle, Crown Prince Abdullah, assumed regency until the young king came of age.

 On 1 April 1941, Rashid Ali al-Gaylani and members of the Golden Square staged a coup d'état and installed a pro-German and pro-Italian government.
 During the subsequent Anglo-Iraqi War, the United Kingdom invaded Iraq for fear that the government might cut oil supplies to Western nations because of its links to the Axis powers.
 The war started on 2 May, and the British, together with loyal Assyrian Levies, defeated the forces of Al-Gaylani, forcing an armistice on 31 May.
-Regency of King Faisal II began in 1953.
+Regency of King Faisal II ended on 2 May 1953, his 18th birthday, upon which he gained his majority.
 The hopes for Iraq's future under Faisal II were high, but the nation remained divided.
 Iraq's Sunni-dominated monarchy struggled to reconcile the diverse ethnic and religious groups, particularly the Shiite, Assyrian, Jewish and Kurdish populations, who felt marginalised.
 In 1958, these tensions culminated in a military coup, inspired by the revolutionary wave sweeping across the Arab world, particularly the 1952 Egyptian revolution.